Muddy-Branch-Alliance/muddy_branch_maps/README.md

 The original source for this archive is [here](https://registry.opendata.aws/terrain-tiles/).
 There is a lot more information about the Terrarium tiles, created by Tilezen [here](https://github.com/tilezen/joerd).

 Note this terrain data is likely from 2008 or before, and at current writing there is nothing newer available from the [USGS National Map](https://apps.nationalmap.gov/downloader/).
 However there is a more recent digital elevation model (DEM) available from the Montgomery County GIS website [here](https://data.imap.maryland.gov/datasets/474bb0b3df484e979a390f39ba4cc47d/explore).
 If you choose to update to this data source, download this DEM, warp it to the correct map projection (Web Mercator, EPSG:3857), and then are two options for replacing current hillshade layer with this one:
+1. Follow the [Getting Started](https://docs.protomaps.com/guide/getting-started) guide to install the pmtiles CLI
-1. Convert it to [RGB-encoded](https://github.com/mapbox/rio-rgbify) PMtiles, replace the existing file, and update the `hillshade` layer of the stylesheet as needed, OR
+2. Convert it to [RGB-encoded](https://github.com/mapbox/rio-rgbify) PMtiles, replace the existing file, and update the `hillshade` layer of the stylesheet as needed, OR
-2. Use [QGIS](https://docs.qgis.org/3.40/en/docs/training_manual/rasters/terrain_analysis.html) or [GDAL](https://gdal.org/en/stable/programs/gdaldem.html) to generate a pre-styled hillshade, convert it to PMtiles, replace the existing file, and change the stylesheet to reflect that the new data source is type `raster-dem`, rendered as-is.
+3. Use [QGIS](https://docs.qgis.org/3.40/en/docs/training_manual/rasters/terrain_analysis.html) or [GDAL](https://gdal.org/en/stable/programs/gdaldem.html) to generate a pre-styled hillshade, convert it to PMtiles, replace the existing file, and change the stylesheet to reflect that the new data source is type `raster-dem`, rendered as-is.

 ### Landcover, Roads, Labels, etc.